pcraciunoiu/embrangler_pelican/content/posts/2020-12-29-belated-birthday-resolutions.md

     * Invert 5-10m
 * No work after 8pm
 * Kite (10+ days/year).
 Supplement with biking or running.
-* Nutrition: do one cleanse (January), continue eating local, CSA.
+* Nutrition: do one cleanse (April), continue eating local, CSA.
 Drink 4+ glasses of water per day.
 * Continue investing in work environment.
 * Muscle building 8-15lbs, start in April.